A Place for Mom

 The benefits of staying in memory care

-A stay in a memory care community can provide a safe environment for your family member.
+A stay in a memory care community can provide a safe environment for your aging family member.
 You can feel confident that they are in a secure space where their physical and intellectual needs are being met.
 Staff at memory care communities are caregivers who specialize in working with individuals who have Alzheimer’s or another form of dementia.
 These caregivers provide supportive, person-centered dementia therapies best suited to each individual’s needs.

 Fuller explains that in quality memory care, seniors “are going to be in a setting where the support people around them understand the progression of what the individual is going to be going through.
 And they can help that individual to adapt as those changes continue in their journey.”